in association with

 For details, see:

 The evidence from disaster diplomacy studies suggests that disaster-related activities do not create fresh diplomatic opportunities, but that they have the possibility for catalysing diplomatic action, although this possibility is not always fulfilled.
-This conclusion applies to all disaster-related activities, including before a disaster (disaster risk reduction, including prevention, planning, adaptation, mitigation, readiness, and preparedness), during a disaster (response), and after a disaster (recovery and reconstruction).
+This conclusion applies to all disaster-related activities, including before a disaster (disaster risk reduction, including prevention, planning, adaptation, mitigation, readiness, and preparedness), during a disaster (response, crisis management, and emergency management), and after a disaster (recovery and reconstruction).
 The three principal outcomes from disaster diplomacy work so far are:

 Disaster diplomacy examines the role of disaster-related activities in all forms of conflicts with any parties at any space, time, and governance scales, not just in international affairs and international relations and not just governments.
 As such, a wide definition of "diplomacy" is used.
 Disaster diplomacy also embraces a wide definition of "disaster", not just involving rapid-onset phenomena such as earthquakes and explosions, but also involving trends, variabilities, and cycles which are more diffuse in space and time.
-Examples are droughts, epidemics, El Niño, and wider, longer-term changes.
-The latter label encompasses other terms including "chronic disasters", "creeping changes", and "disaster conditions".
+Examples are droughts, epidemics, and wider, longer-term changes.
+The latter label encompasses other terms including "chronic disasters", "creeping changes", and "disaster conditions" as well as hazard influencers such as climate change and ENSO.

 Disaster diplomacy projects, ideas, extensions, and spin-offs are found under case studies and projects & ideas.
 Guises of disaster diplomacy appearing in the literature and media include "drought diplomacy", "earthquake diplomacy", "health diplomacy", "tsunami diplomacy", "vaccine diplomacy", and "volcano diplomacy".